kaggis/argo-streaming/README.md

 `--ams.batch`         : num of messages to be retrieved per request to AMS service

-`--ams.interval`      : interval (in ms) between AMS service requests
+`--ams.interval`      : interval (in ms) between AMS service requests Other optional cli parameters
+`--daily`             : true/false - controls daily regeneration of events (not used in notifications)

+`--timeout`           : long(ms) - controls default timeout for event regeneration (used in notifications)

 `--ams.proxy`         : optional http proxy url to be used for AMS requests